MicrosoftDocs/sdk-api/sdk-api-src/content/resapi/ns-resapi-clres_function_table.md

 Resource API version 3.0.

 <b>Windows Server 2008 R2 and Windows Server 2012:  </b>This value is not supported before Windows Server 2012 R2.

+### -field DUMMYUNIONNAME

+#### V1Functions

+A <a href="https://msdn.microsoft.com/54299e92-8b9d-4611-8147-8e7a5e1c8e34">CLRES_V1_FUNCTIONS</a> structure that contains the
+        table of entry points included in the Resource API version 1.0.

+#### V2Functions

+A <a href="https://msdn.microsoft.com/81A5169E-C2AB-4666-9D9F-9DE4A639D0D6">CLRES_V2_FUNCTIONS</a> structure that contains the
+        table of entry points included in the Resource API version 2.0.

+<b>Windows Server 2008 R2:  </b>This member was added in Windows Server 2012.

+#### V3Functions

+A <a href="https://msdn.microsoft.com/5D4B5494-5F75-4864-9BA5-EF1A88DFE143">CLRES_V3_FUNCTIONS</a> structure that contains the
+        table of entry points included in the Resource API version 3.0.

+<b>Windows Server 2008 R2 and Windows Server 2012:  </b>This member was added in Windows Server 2012 R2.

 ## -remarks